-Our stock-based compensation expense is recorded in general and administrative expenses in the consolidated statements of comprehensive income.
-See Note 10, Stockholders' Deficit, Equity Transactions and Stock Incentive Plan to the accompanying consolidated financial statements, for additional discussion.
+Our stock-based compensation expense is recorded in the financial statement line items relevant to each of the award recipients.
+See Note 10, Equity Transactions and Stock Incentive Plan, in the accompanying audited consolidated financial statements for the three years ended December 31, 2021 for additional discussion.